Nineteenth-Century Spanish America

 The book opens with key themes that will help students and scholars understand the century, such as the civilization and barbarism binary, urbanism, the divide between conservatives and liberals, and transculturation.
 In the chapters that follow, Conway weaves transnational trends together with brief case studies and compelling snapshots that help us understand the period.
 How much did books and photographs cost in the nineteenth century?
 What was the dominant style in painting?
 What kinds of ballroom dancing were popular?
 Richly illustrated with striking photographs and lithographs, this is a book that invites the reader to rediscover a past age that is not quite past, still resonating into the present.

 Biography of Author(s)Christopher Conway is Associate Professor of Spanish at the University of Texas at Arlington.
-He is author of The Cult of Bolivar in Latin American Literature (University Press of Florida, 2003) and editor of Peruvian Traditions (Oxford University Press, 2004).
+He is author of The Cult of Bolivar in Latin American Culture (University Press of Florida, 2003) and editor of Peruvian Traditions (Oxford University Press, 2004).

 - "Conway's impressive knowledge of the era makes his book not only a useful tool for students and academics alike, but also a really good read.
 Simply put, Nineteenth-Century Spanish America: A Cultural History makes history fun."